CassioCancio/planejamento-orcamentario-api/README.md

 The model can be seen below:
 ![DrawSQL model](./drawSQL-orcament-database-export-2023-12-18.png)

+And can be found in the link: [DrawSQL](https://drawsql.app/teams/labxp/diagrams/orcament-database)

 ### Docker Compose

 planejamento-orcamentario-api communicates with a `POSTGRESQL` database, that can be initiated via `Docker Compose` file.